BrainDynamicsUSYD/hemodynamics-layers/README.md

 If you use our code in your research, please cite us as follows:

 T.C.
 Lacy, P.A.
 Robinson, K.M.
 Aquino, and J.C.
-Pang, Cortical depth-dependent modeling visual hemodynamic responses, bioRxiv (2020) (DOI: xx)
+Pang, Cortical depth-dependent modeling of visual hemodynamic responses, bioRxiv (2020) (DOI: xx)

 # Further details